Python’s

 implement a timeout parameter along the lines demonstrated here within

-any futureverse
+any futureverse packages.

 Copyright © 2019--22 mark padgham